CryptidRegrex/CYBR8900/Cracking Tutorial/index.md

 ## Step 2: Discover the Target Access Point

-Now that we have a wireless adapter that is in monitor mode it's time to determint the BSSID and Channel of the access point we are going to attack.
+Now that we have a wireless adapter that is in monitor mode it's time to determine the BSSID and Channel of the access point we are going to attack.
 Using the **wland0mon** interface we can begin to seach for these access points.
-Please be aware this only works on the 2.4GHz signal
+Please be aware this only works on the 2.4GHz signal.

 ```bash
 sudo airodump-ng wlan0mon